Averil Burleigh

-Averil Mary Burleigh born Averil Mary Dell (1883 – 1949) was a British artist and painter.
+Averil Mary Burleigh born Averil Mary Dell (1883–1949) was a British artist and painter.
 Based in Sussex, Burleigh was known for painting in egg tempera with the subject usually involving a central figure.
 Her husband and daughter also painted but she is the best regarded of the three.

 Biography

-Burleigh was born in 1883 in Hassocksin West Sussex and went on to study at the Brighton School of Art.
+Burleigh was born in 1883 in Hassocks in West Sussex and went on to study at the Brighton School of Art.
 She married the painter Charles Burleigh and they lived and worked together as artists in Hove and Sussex.
 They designed a house with a large sun-lit top floor studio.
 Their daughter Veronica, who would also become a notable artist, was born there in 1909.
 The family never became rich from their works, and often relied on Burleigh's flair for buying and selling shares.

 In 1911 Burleigh illustrated a book of John Keats' poetry and went on to illustrate plays by Shakespeare.
 In 1913 she was featured in Studio magazine.
 In 1927 Burleigh illustrated Thistledown by Leolyn Louise Everett.
 From 1939 she was a member of the Royal Society of Painters in Watercolours.

 Burleigh became very ill in the 1940s, dying in 1949.
 Shortly before she died, Burleigh was elected an associate of the Royal Watercolour Society.

-Style and Technique
+Style and technique

 Burleigh specialised in tempera painting, although she also worked in chalk and watercolour.
 Her works tend to have a bright colour palette with contrasting colours to lead the eye around the picture.
 A sharp luminosity and strong sense of design govern Burleigh's tempera and watercolour paintings.
 Frequently, her works portray decorative renaissance subjects, usually dominated by a female figure who is regularly modelled on her daughter, Veronica Burleigh.
 Burleigh however is also known to have completed images of still life and flowers.
 Over her career Burleigh's Pre-Raphaelite manner developed in to a freer style.